 To spay or neuter your rabbit is not cruel, but is one of the kindest gestures you can make.
-Bunny behavior is affected by hormonal compulsions to breed rapidly: males may spray and mount constantly, while females can be highly territorial and attack hands that enter cages.
-Female rabbits are highly susceptible to uterine cancer (adenocarcinoma), and we find the early warning signs in 60-80% of our fosters upon spaying, as early as 12 months old.
+A rabbit’s behavior is affected by hormonal compulsions to breed rapidly: males may spray and mount constantly, while females can be highly territorial and attack hands that enter cages.
+Female rabbits are highly susceptible to uterine cancer (adenocarcinoma).
 This adenocarcinoma is aggressive and highly malignant; often by the time it is diagnosed, it has already spread to lungs, lymph and breast.
-We recommend spaying females at age 6-12 months and neutering males once the testicles have descended.
-Spay/neuter will remove behavioral problems but will not alter your bunny’s basic sweet personality.
+We recommend spaying females at about 5 to 6 months of age and neutering males once the testicles have descended(usually by 4 months of age).
+Spay/neuter will remove behavioral problems but will not alter your rabbit’s basic sweet personality.
 Indeed, in our experience most “aggression” in rabbits is cured by spaying.
 We maintain a list of experienced rabbit vets in the state and nation (www.rabbit.org), and are happy to refer you to one nearest you.